Does Duterte’s Tax Reform Mean More Money in Your Pocket?

 Who will benefit from this reform?

 This new tax reform is good news for low-income and middle-income earners in the country, which is the majority of the population.
-The proposed tax reform will be gradually decreasing on the coming years and it will be implemented immediately in the second half of 2017 up until 2019.
+The proposed tax reform will be gradually decreasing on the coming years and it will be implemented immediately in 2018 up until 2019.
 The tax income on 2020 and onwards are expected to be even lower!

 |Annual Income Bracket||Tax Rate|